Jan 28, 2021

 On the kitchen doormat this September day, a wooly caterpillar.
-Its coat profoundly deep as a beaver-pelt.
+Its coat deep as a beaver-pelt.
 It’s motions, like peristalsis, little throbs, are a mode of ambulation somehow intimidating to the observer who stands by, tall biped with neocortex and opposable thumbs.
-What is so intimidating?
+What is so intimidating about this little thing?
 That it’s so methodical, going over the bristles of the doormat?
 That it has such aplomb?
 That it will soon knit a cocoon, turn itself into an undifferentiated slurry inside that cocoon, and condense again into a folded butterfly.

 This particular wooly’s coat was banded narrowly in orange.
 Broadly in brown.
 (Which predicts a severe winter, according to every almanac online.)

 Psilocybin mushrooms again.
 This time two, which is roughly double the last dose.
 I’m such an antidrug straight-arrow, and will always be, this seems an ungainly pursuit of insight.
 Still, “we shall not cease from exploration.”
 And in any case, this Labor Day Monday is a lost interval – writing stalled with no urgency, salvage stores closed, the heat too intense to work wisely outdoors.
 So it’s at 3:30 in the afternoon that I impetuously nibble down more than is required, of the gamy ropy twists, flavorful, muskily, something you might sauté to put on fettuccini.